 The UE Boom series have garnered a solid reputation for quality and design and the Megaboom unit just put an exclamation mark behind that assessment.
 Bass is greatly improved and so is the waterproofing.

-Is it worth the nearly 380 Aussie bucks?
+Is it worth the 300 Aussie bucks?
 It’s rather pricey but I love the design, flexibility and sound.

 So we’ll give this bluetooth/NFC speaker from the House of Logitech, purveyor of all things for our digital lifestyle, a top score of 8 out 10.